Originally Posted October 5, 2012:

 The Coal Fired Power Plant where I worked first as a summer help, then as a janitor, a labor crew hand and finally as an Electrician is located about 20 miles north of Stillwater, Oklahoma.
 It just so happened that Oklahoma State University in Stillwater has one of the leading Fire Protection and Safety schools in the country.
 They offer Fire Service Training for companies who need to train their employees how to fight fires.
 As a summer help I was fortunate enough to take the onsite training that they provided at the power plant about every other summer to train the employees how to put out difficult fires.

-You would think that the OSU Fire Training Service would do a good job of teaching the employees the proper use of the fire extinguishers. the plant was loaded with Fire Extinguishers, and they did.
-As a summer help and labor crew hand, we would have to do a monthly inspection of all the plant extinguishers to check their pressures an initial the inspection sticker showing that we had been by to check it.
+You would think that the OSU Fire Training Service would do a good job of teaching the employees the proper use of the fire extinguishers, and they did.
+The plant was loaded with Fire Extinguishers.
+As a summer help and labor crew hand, we would have to do a monthly inspection of all the plant extinguishers to check their pressures and initial the inspection sticker showing that we had been by to check it.
 This was a practice that would later change to once each quarter when the Power Plant Men were strung out too thin and the labor crew no longer existed.
 Even later, the operators inspected them as they made their rounds, since they walked by them during their shifts anyway.

 The plant had more than just the regular chemical fire extinguishers, it had the larger roll-around type in a few places as well: